rm-a0/nvim-config/README.md

     | Insert | `jk`    | quit insert mode  |

 ### wsl-dep.lua
-File that makes background transparent (only works when the terminal backgorund is transparent too). \
+Add-on that makes background transparent (only works when the terminal backgorund is transparent too). \
 Since transparency on Windows terminal doesnt affect Neovim I created this file.

 # How to use